OptionalRule/optionalrule.github.io/_posts/2021-02-10-my-current-5e-house-rules.md

 **Snatch Item:** When trying to use an item in a hostile creatures square, you must succeed at Athletics (Strength) or Acrobatics (Dexterity) roll against the defenders Athletics (Strength) or Acrobatics (Dexterity) to successfully use the item.

-**Travel & Exhaustion:** After 8 Hours of travel, make a group Athletics (Constitution) check against a DC 15 or everyone gains one level of exhaustion.

 **Exhaustion & Death Saves:** The first time a character fails a Death Saving throw after falling to 0hp, they accumulate one level of exhaustion.

 **Catch Your Breath:** A character may attempt a DC 15 Athletics (Constitution) check after taking a short rest.
 They remove one level of exhaustion on a success.
 They may attempt this once and are able to attempt it again after completing a long rest.